Norecipes - Elevating Everyday Meals

 My Culinary Roots

-My story starts in a quiet fishing village in southern Kyushu, where I was born.
-It's where I first tasted vegetables pulled from the earth before sunrise, miso aged through the seasons, and fish I caught with my own hands.
-That connection to food was fresh, seasonal, and deeply local, and it stayed with me.
+My story began in a quiet fishing village in southern Kyushu.
+It was there that I first tasted vegetables pulled from the earth before sunrise, miso aged through the seasons, and fish that I caught myself.
+That fresh, seasonal, deeply local connection to food stayed with me.

 From Silicon Valley to Saucepans